ChlorineProject/ChlorineOS/README.md

 ChlorineOS is a small operating system that I'm writing for learning purposes, but I also would like to make this operating system as an alternative to Linux-based operating systems and BSD-based operating systems, while having support for some of their programs.

+Currently, I am trying to implement some basic stuff, like some fundamental drivers, modules, and utilities.
+While I add these, the operating system will just serve as a CLI that allows you to perform calculations, and test different functions.

 ## Progress checklist

 - [x] Does the OS boot up?